 d.
 Any prescription drug when not prescribed for the student by a physician or licensed practitioner, or when used in a manner inconsistent with the prescription or prescribing physician's or licensed practitioner's instructions.
-The use or possession of medical cannabis, even by a student for whom medical cannabis has been prescribed is prohibited.
+The use or possession of medical cannabis, even by a student for whom medical cannabis has been prescribed is prohibited unless the student is authorized to be administered a medical cannabis infused product under Ashley's Law.